barebox/barebox/Documentation/user/security.rst

 Prevent the kernel from booting the rootfs in verity boots
 ----------------------------------------------------------

-In systems, where barebox loads an initramfs that setups a dm-verity rootfs and passes the location of the root file system on the kernel command-line, make sure not to use ``root=``!
+In systems, where barebox loads an initramfs that sets up a dm-verity rootfs and passes the location of the root file system on the kernel command-line, make sure not to use ``root=``!
-``root=`` is also interpreted by the kernel and can lead to the kernel mounting the rootfs without dm-verity, if the initramfs failed to load, e.g. due to different compression algorithm.
+``root=`` is also interpreted by the kernel and can lead to the kernel mounting the rootfs without dm-verity, if the initramfs failed to load, e.g. due to a different compression algorithm.

 The fail-safe alternative is to use a parameter name understood only by the